ManinderGharuan/Interview-Questions/docs/index.md

 - Nodejs can support concurrency by concept of event, callbacks, Promises and async/await.
 - Nodejs uses an event loop to maintain concurrency and perform non-blocking I/O operations.
+- By using Promise.all we can handle concurrency.

 ### What is Event Loop?